ONSdigital/dp-cantabular-metadata-extractor-api/devstack/README.md

 $ ./logs dp-cantabular-api-ext
 ```

+Note `health.sh` can't check the health of things exclusively accessible from
+docker.

 You may also need to `docker rmi` a particular image and rebuild it from scratch
 (`mvn clean` type targets might be needed for Java builds etc.)  Sometimes
 running `make debug` to run outside docker gives insight into issues.